-3. The declaration of Belgium currently in force contains a somewhat altered formula, allowing jurisdiction over disputes arising after 1948 concerning situations or facts subsequent to that date.
-But the limitations in the declaration of the Federal Republic of Yugoslavia apply inter se to identify the scope ratione temporis of the Court's jurisdiction, for the reason set out in paragraph 1 of this opinion.
+3. The declaration made by Canada contains no such limitation, but it applies inter se to identify the scope ratione temporis of the Court's jurisdiction, for the reason set out in paragraph 1 of this opinion.

-- 4. It may, of course, be the case that, while the dispute has clearly arisen subsequent to the critical date for jurisdiction, the situations or facts giving rise to the dispute appear to have occurred before that date.
+- 4 It may, of course, be the case that, while the dispute has clearly arisen subsequent to the critical date for jurisdiction, the situations or facts giving rise to the dispute appear to have occurred before that date.
 That was exactly the situation in the Phosphates in Morocco case, where the Permanent Court addressed the possibility that acts "accomplished after the crucial date", when "taken in conjunction with earlier acts to which they are closely linked, constitute as a whole a single, continuing and progressive illegal act which was not fully accomplished until after the crucial date" (Phosphates in Morocco, Judgment, 1938, P.C.I.J., Series A/B, No. 74, p.
 23).
-Equally, there exists the possibility that acts carried out prior to the crucial date "nevertheless gave rise to a permanent situation inconsistent with international law which has continued to exist after the said date" (ihid.).
+Equally, there exists the possibility that acts carried out prior to the crucial date "nevertheless gave rise to a permanent situation inconsistent with international law which has continued to exist after the said date" (ibid.).
 This latter eventuality is indeed reflected in the International Law Commission's Draft Article 25 on State Responsibility (Yearbook of the International Law Commission, Vol. II, Part II, p.
 80). - 5.
 It is not the Court alone which has had to formulate jurisprudence on the concept of "continuing events": so has the European Court of Human Rights (see Yagci and Sargin v.
 Turkey, European Human Rights Reports, 1995, p.
 505); and so also has the Human Rights Committee (see Guye et al. v.
 France, No. 196/1985, 3 April 1989, 35th Session); and Siminek v.
 The Czech Republic (No. 516/1992, 31 July 1995, 54th Session). - 6.
 The Court gave its own answers to this issue in Phosphates in Morocco.
 It explained that the problem of whether there were "continuing events" that gave rise to a cause of action after the crucial date must be examined in the particular context of each case.
-But two factors always have to be borne in mind: the first is that viewed as "a final step and crowning point" of the earlier events (Phosphates in Morocco, Judgment, 1938, P.C.I.J., Series AlB, No. 74, p.
-26) nor did they "alter the situation which had already been established" (ibid., p.
-27).
-Nor could they be separated from those that had arisen before the crucial date.
+But two factors always have to be borne in mind: the first is that